-For more than a decade now, those who proclaim allegiance to Christianity have been facing an increasingly hostile environment.
+Those who proclaim allegiance to Christianity have been facing an increasingly hostile environment for several decades.

 Several comments regarding this matter are appropriate.

 The birth of Jesus Christ is not a fictional contrivance.
 It is one of the most firmly established events of ancient history.
 It is laughable to even hint otherwise.
 What does the “A.D.” stand for in the “A.D.
 2003” designation?